 Queens Hospital Center: Obstetrics and Gynecology

 Teaching and training residents; that is what we are about.
 Our Department's mission has always revolved around our residents.
-Although the affiliation with The Mount Sinai Medical Center is new, established in 1993, we have been a major teaching affiliate, training residents in Obstetrics & Gynecology for over 30 years.
+Although the affiliation with The Mount Sinai Health System is new, established in 1993, we have been a major teaching affiliate, training residents in Obstetrics & Gynecology for over 30 years.
 Our aim is to prepare our graduates to be well-trained generalists in Obstetrics & Gynecology and to provide care effectively in all aspects of Obstetrics & Gynecology from primary care to the most up-to-date and sophisticated procedures.
 Our graduates acquire the skills to serve the female patient as a primary contact for health care and to provide effective health maintenance by direct medical or surgical intervention or by way of counseling or referral as required by the patient's situation.
 Our graduates have gone onto fellowship training, academic medicine, and private practice, and in each case, our program has provided a strong background for continued growth.
 That is our measure of success.

 Throughout their training, residents rotate through three hospitals.